+An operating lease is the rental of an asset from a lessor, but not under terms that transfer ownership of the asset to the lessee.
+During the rental period, the lessee typically has unrestricted use of the asset, but is responsible for the condition of the asset at the end of the lease, when it is returned to the lessor.
 An operating lease is especially useful in situations where a business needs to replace its assets on a recurring basis, and so has a need to swap out old assets for new ones at regular intervals.
 For example, the lessee may have decided to replace the office photocopier once every three years, and so enters into a series of operating leases to continually refresh this equipment.
 Automobiles are also commonly leased under operating lease arrangements.

 When a lessee has designated a lease as an operating lease, the lessee should recognize the following over the term of the lease:

 - A lease cost in each period, where the total cost of the lease is allocated over the lease term on a straight-line basis.
 This can be altered if there is another systematic and rational basis of allocation that more closely follows the benefit usage pattern to be derived from the underlying asset.

 - Any variable lease payments that are not included in the lease liability